 - Linde Air Products Company

 - Metalclad Insulation Corporation of Oregon

 - Mount Hood Railway and Power Company

 - Simpson Logging Company

 - Therm-O-Seal Insulation Company

 Medical Help in Portland

-Portland’s OHSU Knight Cancer Institute, a comprehensive cancer care center, is backed by the National Cancer Institute (NCI) as one of the leading medical centers in the entire Northwest.
+The OHSU Knight Cancer Institute in Portland is a comprehensive cancer care center, backed by the National Cancer Institute (NCI) as one of the leading medical centers in the entire Northwest.
 The Knight Cancer Institute has over 200 experts and medical researchers who participate in four different research programs, including cancer prevention and control, hematologic malignancies, solid tumors, and cancer biology.

 The Knight Cancer Institute also has partnerships with a number of national, regional, and worldwide institutions, including the following:

 - University of California at Los Angeles